 “I think there are plenty of great stories we could tell about the UK, great environments to showcase, great gameplay mechanics that could have a UK bent to them – I just don’t think it would be a GTA necessarily.”

 TechRadar, citing an unnamed insider source, asserts that Rockstar were considering Tokyo as a possible Grand Theft Auto setting around the time Vice City was in development.
 However, on top of the issues posed by setting the game outside of the US, they were also put off by the “problematic” road system.
 Rockstar already have a game set in Tokyo, of course - you can see more of it in the Midnight Club 2 video below.

 Another persistent rumour is that GTA 6 will not be restrained to a city, but the entirety of the US.
 Now, we don't doubt that Rockstar has the ambition or the necessary dollars to make this happen, but that would involve too much driving - and, therefore, not enough heisting - in our book.

-However, in the rumours spread by The Know in March 2018 GTA 6 will take place in two locations.
+However, rumour has it that GTA 6 will take place in two locations.
 First of which is Rockstar's version of South Florida - Vice City, in other words.
 The bulk of the game is rumoured to return to the setting of the series' 2002 classic, but it is also claimed some missions will see you fly to an unknown part of South America for some missions.
 This information suggests that the GTA 6 map will be a departure from the GTA 5 one, which saw Blaine County Los Santos joined together without loading screens.

 Just imagine escaping the police after a high-octane heist one moment, and taking an arty selfie at the Grand Canyon the next?
 Whatever Rockstar choose for the GTA 6 setting, this rumour is an enticing one.

 Regardless of what GTA 6 setting is chosen, you can guarantee that it will showcase Rockstar’s irreverent, cutting sense of humour, populated with plenty of distractions to keep you from the game’s main missions.